repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/importing-targets.rst

 ==========================
-Importing existent targets
+Importing existing targets
 ==========================

 If you're adopting Repository Service for TUF (RSTUF), and you already have a large number of targets (artifacts/packages/files/etc.), we recommend you use the "import targets" feature.

-If you decide, you can send all the existent targets using the Rest API, but it will be slower than the " import targets"  feature.
+If you decide, you can send all the existing targets using the REST API, but it will be slower than using the " import targets"  feature.

 The "import targets"  feature will add to the RSTUF database targets skipping the API add targets, which creates tasks.
 Then it processes this data to the RSTUF database updating the TUF Metadata.

-Some information about importing performance:
+Here are some benchmarks of the "import targets" feature:

 * Running in a Macbook Pro (2019) 2,4 GHz 8-Core Intel Core i9/32GB 2667 MHz DDR4: